-Debt Service Fund - Accounts for the debt service requirements to retire the special assessment bonds which were used to finance the construction of District infrastructure improvements.
-The bonds are secured by a first lien on and pledge of the Special Assessment Revenues and pledged Funds.
+Debt Service Fund - Accounts for debt service requirements to retire the special assessment bonds which were used to finance the construction of District infrastructure improvements.
+The bonds are secured by a first lien on and pledge of the Pledged Revenues.